 The lining of the airways and lungs are fragile and any injury can result in bleeding.
-Hemoptysis is an alarming condition when you cough up blood.
-This happens when the blood vessels in your airways or lungs get weak and rupture.
-The bleeding can be in small or large amounts and appears in your sputum.
+Hemoptysis is the medical term for coughing up blood.
+This happens when the blood vessels in the airways or lungs get weak and rupture.
+The bleeding can be in small or large amounts and appears in the sputum that is expectorated.

 Hemoptysis is a condition when you spit out blood from the lungs or the bronchi when coughing.
 This condition is of two types.
 These are as follows:

 Massive hemoptysis is when you cough up more than 200 ml of blood per day.
 Patient suffering from non-massive hemoptysis coughs up blood daily ranging between 200-600ml.